shunkosa/hugo-theme-koa/README.md

 ![Screenshot](https://github.com/resugary/hugo-theme-one/blob/master/images/screenshot.png)

-## Differences from original onetwothree

-It provides some new features and simplifications.
+It provides some new features and simplifications from original onetwothree.
 I tried to keep it minimal with less configuration to write a blog rather than play with a theme instead.

 Features:
 - Add archives support for all posts in a single page
-- Homepage displayed with 7 latest posts default instead of the whole
+- Homepage displayed with 7 latest posts default
-- Sytax highlighting with `highlight.js`
+- Sytax highlighting support with `highlight.js`
 - Google Analytics support
 - Full-text RSS support

-Some simplifications:
-- Fix critical bugs such as relative URL managent etc
-- Remove the style "2" and "3" in adittion
-- Remove PREVIOUS and NEXT links at bottom of posts
-- Remove twitter components integrated
-- Remove round edges style of images
-- Remove tags displayed following each titles at homepage
-- Change preformatted style of hyperlinks, code block and blockquote
-- Change posts location to `content/posts` as hugo Quick Start

 ## Installation